Effect of random noises on pathwise solutions to the high-dimensional modified Euler-Poincar\'{e} system: Local well-posedness

-Unlike the fluid models such as Euler equation and Navier-Stokes equation, the SMCH2 system do not possess the cancelation property, that is, $ (B(\textbf{y},\textbf{y}),\textbf{y})_{L^2}=0. $ Hence the existence and uniqueness of global approximate solutions to \eqref{2.15} can not be guaranteed.
+Unlike the fluid models such as the Euler equations and Navier-Stokes equations, the SMEP2 do not possess the cancelation property, that is, $ (B(\textbf{y},\textbf{y}),\textbf{y})_{L^2}=0. $ Hence the existence and uniqueness of global approximate solutions to \eqref{2.15} can not be guaranteed by classical Garlekin approximation method.

 We overcome the difficulty by regularizing the convection term $B(\textbf{y},\textbf{y})$ and considering